 The aim of this article was to examine bullying in the workplace, specifically the intersections of ethno-racial group status and gender.
-The key finding, somewhat unexpectedly and contrary to our hypothesis, is that in general, "white" men were more likely to report workplace bullying.
+The key finding, somewhat unexpectedly and contrary to our hypothesis, is that, in general, 'white' men were more likely to report workplace bullying.
 This contradicts existing evidence that ethno-racial minority groups are more likely to be and/or report on being bullied (Cain et al., 2021; Hoel and Cooper, 2000).
-The BWBS data suggested that all intersectional categories, except for "white" women and "black" women, were significantly less likely than "white" men, to report workplace bullying in general.
-Similarly, all intersectional groups, except for "black" women, were significantly less likely than "white" men to report work-related bullying.
-However, all intersectional groups, except for both men and women of "Asian" status, had similar levels of reporting personal bullying at workplace.
-We also found some significant variations in reporting experiencing specific personal bullying behaviours, such as being intimidated (most likely reported by "white" and "black" women), persistent criticism of one's work ("black" women, "black" men and "white" men), hints that one should leave their job (both "black" men and "black" women), being treated disrespectfully and rudely (both "white" men and "white" women), being insulted ("white" men), and with a tendency of both "Asian" men and "Asian" women to be the least likely to report most dimensions.
-In contrast, on all specific work-related bullying dimensions, except for experiencing pressure from someone not to claim something which one is rightly entitled to, "white" men had the highest rate, which was noticeably higher than for any other intersectional group.
-The conclusion is that "white" men are most likely to report experiencing specific bullying behaviours that make it difficult for them to complete their work but there are wide variations in which specific personal bullying at workplace dimensions are reported by each intersectional group.
+The BWBS data suggested that all intersectional categories, except for 'white' women and 'black' women, were significantly less likely than 'white' men to report workplace bullying in general.
+Similarly, all intersectional groups, except for 'black' women, were significantly less likely than 'white' men to report work-related bullying.
+However, all intersectional groups, except for both men and women of 'Asian' status, had similar levels of reporting personal bullying at the workplace.
+We also found some significant variations in reporting experiencing specific personal bullying behaviours, such as being intimidated (most likely reported by 'white' and 'black' women), persistent criticism of one's work ('black' women, 'black' men and 'white' men), hints that they should leave their job (both 'black' men and 'black' women), being treated disrespectfully and rudely (both 'white' men and 'white' women), being insulted ('white' men) and with a tendency of both 'Asian' men and 'Asian' women to be the least likely to report most dimensions.
+In contrast, on all specific work-related bullying dimensions, except for experiencing pressure from someone not to claim something that one is rightly entitled to, 'white' men had the highest rate, which was noticeably higher than for any other intersectional group.
+The conclusion is that 'white' men are most likely to report experiencing specific bullying behaviours that make it difficult for them to complete their work but there are wide variations in which specific personal bullying in workplace dimensions are reported by each intersectional group.
 These findings suggest that the patterns of workplace bullying experiences are far more nuanced than previously thought.
 This challenges the current consensus that ethno-racial minority groups, women especially, are (one of the) groups that are most likely to report bullying in the workplace setting.
 This article now turns its attention to exploring possible explanations behind this key finding.